RFang1997/hidoop/README.md

 - sh : the different .sh files allowing to run the application
 - src : the source code of the application

-Additional information is provided in the various files.
+Additional information is provided in those folders.